Sir George Williams affair: Background

 In May 1968, six West Indian students of Sir George Williams University accused biology professor Perry Anderson of discrimination because of alleged unfair grading.
-There was no meeting held to discuss the incident and to find a solution.
+No meetings were held to discuss the incident and to find a solution.
 Eight months later, students took matters into their own hands by organizing meetings, sit-ins and peaceful protests.
-There were also additional events happening at the university and in the city of Montreal that contributed to the festering crisis and its destructive conclusion.
+Other events, at the university and in Montreal, contributed to the simmering crisis and its destructive conclusion.

-In October 1968, a few months before the riot, Montreal hosted two conferences on the position of black people in society.
-The first conference was hosted at Sir George Williams and organized by black alumni, some professors, and other members of the university.
-The conference engaged black organizations across Canada, represented by black leaders from Halifax to Vancouver.
-According to Expression, a quarterly publication of the Negro Citizenship Association Inc. (Conference Issue, Winter 1968), the conference's purpose was to examine the "problems in the Canadian society with reference to black people."
-The second conference, The Black Writers Conference, was hosted at McGill University.
-This conference was focused on "the ideology of Black Power and Black Nationalism."
-The two conferences, held weeks apart and at the two different venues, reflected formal agreements to disagree on priorities and span of action: domestic versus international.
-Both of these conferences contributed to the tensions at Sir George Williams University.
+In October 1968, a few months before the riot, Montreal had hosted two conferences on the position of black people in society.
+The first, at Sir George Williams, was organized by black alumni, several professors, and other members of the university.
+It engaged black organizations across Canada, who were represented by black leaders from Halifax to Vancouver.
+According to Expression, a quarterly publication of the Negro Citizenship Association Inc. (Conference Issue, Winter 1968), its purpose was to examine the "problems in the Canadian society with reference to black people."
+The second, the Black Writers Conference, was hosted at McGill University.
+Its focus was "the ideology of Black Power and Black Nationalism."
+These conferences, held weeks apart and at the two different venues, reflected formal agreements to disagree on priorities and span of action: domestic versus international.
+Both conferences contributed to the tensions at Sir George Williams University.

-Other contributing elements included a series of miscommunications between the students and the university administration, and the nature of the university itself, which encouraged a non-traditional educational philosophy, openness. and accessible higher education to a wide range of students from different backgrounds and different social standings.
+Other contributing factors included a series of miscommunications between the students and the university administration, and the nature of the university itself, which encouraged a non-traditional educational philosophy, openness, and accessible higher education to a wide range of students from different backgrounds and different social strata.